Põhjala Art & Design Market

 FIRST IDEAS

-During our first meeting with the client, we started by creating a mood board to define the market’s desired atmosphere.
+During our first meeting with the client, we defined the market’s desired atmosphere.
 As the client described it:

 "In my dreams, Põhjala Market is a platform where creative individuals, artists, and passionate artisans can sell or showcase their creations.
 The vibe is cozy and charming, and the unique atmosphere of Põhjala Factory itself adds to its character."